reindex-ot/TB-9707F_TWRP/README.md

-# Android device tree for Lenovo Lenovo Legion Y700 (TB-9707F)
+# Android device tree for Lenovo Legion Y700 (TB-9707F)

 The Lenovo Legion Y700 (codenamed _"Lenovo TB-9707F"_) is a tablet from Lenovo.